dkatial1442004/Price-Prediction-Model/README.md

 **The application will open in your browser at http://localhost:8501.**

 **App Inputs** :
-Location (dropdown)
+1. Location (dropdown)
-Total Square Feet
+2. Total Square Feet
-Number of Bathrooms
+3. Number of Bathrooms
-Number of Bedrooms (BHK)
+4. Number of Bedrooms (BHK)

 **Outputs** :
-Predicted price (in lakhs) from the chosen best model Predicted prices from other models
+1. Predicted price (in lakhs) from the chosen best model
-Difference in predictions shown for comparison
+2. Predicted prices from other models

-Difference in predictions shown for comparison
+3. Difference in predictions shown for comparison